djbower/spider/README.md

 If you plan to use quadruple precision, you need to ensure that you have an actual version of GCC installed.
-This is harder than it should be, because Apple irresponsibly installs something called "`gcc`" which actually a wrapper for their own compiler.
+This is harder than it should be, because Apple irresponsibly installs something called "`gcc`" which is actually a wrapper for their own compiler.
 You can check by running

         gcc --version